jaesto/Gem/README.md

   - `--gem-primary`, `--gem-primary-2`, `--gem-primary-3`, `--gem-accent`
   - `--gem-success`, `--gem-warning`
   - Utility tokens: `--gem-border`, `--gem-shadow`, `--gem-glow`, `--radius`, `--radius-lg`, `--pad`, `--trans`
-- The header logo and favicon are inline SVG data URIs inside `index.html` so the project stays binary-free for Codex PRs.
-Replace them later by editing the markup in `index.html` if you have custom artwork.
+- The header logo first attempts to load `./assets/gem-logo.png`; if unavailable it falls back to the inline SVG contained in `index.html` so the app remains binary-free by default.

 ## Toolbar

-- Slim horizontal bar with logo left, search centered, controls right.
+- Slim single-line toolbar with logo on the left, centered search, and controls on the right sized for a compact 42px header.
 - Hop dropdown (1–5) replaces expand1/2 buttons.

 ## Getting started